 This all-vegan delicatessen is home to a regularly changing menu of creative meat-inspired offerings: foods such as “BBQ pulled pork” on a toasted Kaiser roll with grilled onions, and a “roast beef” Reuben on toasted NY rye, to delight both carnivores and herbivores alike.
 All of the “meats” and "cheeses” are house-made at this traditional American eatery (albeit one with a twist!).
 There's both indoor and outdoor seating at the joint restaurant and market's new larger location, though the sandwiches are just as good to-go.

-Tucked around the corner from Berkeley's beloved Chez Panisse, this tiny gourmet takeout space draws its own crowds with changing artisan offerings that utilize natural and organic ingredients and food prepared from scratch.
+Tucked away around the corner from Berkeley's beloved Chez Panisse, this tiny gourmet takeout space draws its own crowds with changing artisan offerings that utilize natural and organic ingredients and food prepared from scratch.
 Enjoy items like a deep-fried scallop patty with marinated tomato and roasted garlic on pantofolina bread, or sliced leg of lamb on grilled lavash.
 If you're cutting back on carbs each sandwich is available salad-style as well.
 Grégoire's potato puffs — crispy on the outside, soft and heavenly on the inside — have reached legendary status since the space first opened in 2002.